TarVK/syntax-highlighter/README.md

 # syntax-highlighter

-A description of this project will be added later, when everything is finalized
+A description of this project will be added in the near future, when everything is finalized.